AlabamaASRL/asset_asrl/doc/tutorials/IntegratorGuide.rst

 At initialization we can specify the integration scheme as a string as well as the default step size to be used.
 At the moment we provide the adaptive Dormand Prince integration schemes of order 8(7) and 5(4).
 These are specified by the strings :code:`"DOPRI87"` or :code:`"DOPRI54"`.
-If no method is specified, the integration we will default to :code:`"DOPRI87"`.
+If no method is specified, the integration will default to :code:`"DOPRI87"`.
 The second argument, :code:`DefStepSize` is the first trial step size in the adaptive integration algorithm, which will then adjust the step size up or down to meet specified error tolerances.
 By default, we set the integrator's minimum and maximum allowable step sizes to be 10000 times smaller and larger than